PrinciplesDotDev/principles/principles/invisible-visible.md

 Data

-* Create visualizations that create insight.
+* Create visualizations that provide insight..
 * Convert data into visualizations that are easier to understand. (e.g., grafana, splunk)
 * Run calculations on the data to understand the content (e.g., average price, top sales)
 * Use analytics within a system to increase feedback cycles.
-* Data mining a dataset to reveal hidden patterns.
+* Reveal hidden patterns through data mining.

 Code

 * Use diagrams.
-Represent code in less abstract ways, such as drawing diagrams of a system using pen and paper or graphics design programs.
+Represent code in less abstract, more concrete ways, such as drawing diagrams of a system using pen and paper or graphics design programs.
-* Log and visualize the results of a system.
+* Log and visualize the results of a running application or process.
-* Use debuggers to peer inside a system to see changes over time rather than an input-output black box.
+* Utilize debuggers to peer inside a system and view changes over time rather than the black-box method, which views results from only the input and outputs of the system.
-* Use performance tools like flame graphs to visualize where the program spends its time.
+* Use performance tools like flame graphs to visualize the stages of a program.

 Teams

-* Use principles to communicate and build mental models everyone can share in the team.
+* Use principles to communicate and build mental models that everyone in the team can share.
 * Ask questions that seek to understand and illuminate.
+* Ensure all members are able to access information in a coordinated way e.g., what gaps could exist between the technical customer service team and engineers?
+* Use personality assessment tools to build alignments within the team of how members prefer to process information, which can be used to create tailored best practices

 Individuals

-* Understand and share your knowledge, codifying your habits into understood actions and principles.
+* Identify and share your knowledge, codifying your approach into clear actions and principles.
+* Query your assumptions and blind spots to find new ways of identifying relevant information